How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 Data Stewards test new systems professionally.

-What is not plausible is filtered out immediately.
+What is not plausible is immediately filtered out.

-A well-thought-out pub/sub structure enables reuse, scalability, and rapid implementation of new AI features.
+A well-thought-out Pub/Sub structure enables reusability, scalability, and rapid implementation of new AI features.

 How Success is Measured